-Due to the high demand for face masks to prevent the spread of disease, the availability of respiratory protection for prevention of exposure to construction dusts (such as silica and asbestos) is VERY low.
+Due to the ongoing demand for face masks to prevent the spread of disease, the availability of respiratory protection for prevention of exposure to construction dusts (such as silica and asbestos) is VERY low.
 It is recommended businesses ensure that have adequate stock to cater for outbreak periods.

 If you are experiencing difficulties in finding masks please contact Master Builders for some guidance on what other respiratory protection options may be available or refer to the guideline from Workplace Health and Safety Queensland.

 You are able to send as many workers as required to complete the work at the premises; however, you must follow the relevant social distancing rules.
 For example – if you are performing a kitchen renovation that requires four workers, you can do this as long as you have social distancing and hygiene measures in place.

 - Building or renovation work inside or outside a house

 - Maintenance work like plumbing, gas fitting, electrical, etc.

 - Landscaping work, like lawn, pools, shed installations